o3de/o3de.org/content/docs/userguide/components/videoplayback-bink.md

 ---
-description: ' Use the Video Playback Bink component to display a Bink video in a level loading screen or on a texture in a game created with &ALYlong;. '
+description: ' Use the Video Playback Bink component to display a Bink video in a level loading screen or on a texture in a game created with Amazon Lumberyard. '
 title: Video Playback Bink
 ---
 # Video Playback Bink {#component-videoplayback-bink}